tipiorgup/tipiorgup.github.io/content/authors/admin/_index.md

   summary: |
     Awarded second place for the poster presentation "Structural and functional characterization of the H+-ATPase of Saccharomyces cerevisiae" at this international conference.

-- title: Second place at the 21st Metropolitan Physics Olympiad
+- title: Second Place at the 21st Metropolitan Physics Olympiad
   date: '2011-11-07'
   awarder: Mexican Society of Physics (Sociedad Mexicana de Física)
   icon: award